civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 12. Click on **Save and Done**.
 7. Follow the steps for your CMS to [display this page on your website](#publicizing-your-contribution-page).

-   &&&& Add links in here to profiles tab &&&
 ## Setting up a contribution page - full details.

 Navigate to **Contribution > New Contribution Page**.